christopherseaman/ds217-exam-2/exam2.md

    - Extract essential columns: patient_id, visit_date, age, education_level, walking_speed
    - Save the file as `ms_data.csv`

 3. Create a file, `insurance.lst` listing unique labels for a new variable, `insurance_type`, one per line (your choice of labels).
+Depending on how you want to import this file later with Python, you may or may not want to add a header row nameing the column as `insurance_type`.

 4. Generate a summary of the processed data:
-   - Count the total number of visits
+   - Count the total number of visits (rows, not including the header)
    - Display the first few records

 Tips: